NBA Hall of Fame

 Known for his fiery sideline demeanor, he combined tactical brilliance with a deep commitment to fundamentals.
 Knight was inducted into the Naismith Memorial Basketball Hall of Fame in 1991.

-Knight's Awards & Records
+Knight's Awards & Honors

 • 3× NCAA Division I Champion (1976, 1981, 1987)